Nonso-Analytics/Nonso-Analytics/README.md

-Hi, I’m Chinonso Okonkwo, a detail oriented Data Analyst with a strong background in Engineering.
+Hi, I’m Chinonso Okonkwo, a detail oriented Data and Business Intelligence Analyst with a strong background in Engineering.

-I am proficient in using Microsoft Excel and Python.

-I am currently learning Power BI and SQL.
+I am proficient in using Microsoft Excel, Python, Power BI and SQL.

 I am looking to collaborate on projects where I can put my zeal for analyzing data into providing insights and recommendations that make impact.